Legal 500 2022

 - Advising the sellers of a windfarm in litigation arising out of alleged breach of warranties associated with the grid code.

 - Advising a global financial institution in relation to a data breach.
 Obtaining appropriate urgent injunctive relief against persons unknown responsible for the theft of data and implementing international process for compliance with notification and other obligations pursuant to GDPR and other relevant international standards.

-- Acting for the Civil Aviation Authority in the Court of Appeal case that has become the leading English law authority on legal advice privilege Court of Appeal Civil Aviation Authority v R (on the application of Jet 2.com Limited) [2020 EWCA Civ 35]
+- Acting for the Civil Aviation Authority in the Court of Appeal case that remains the leading English law authority on legal advice privilege, Civil Aviation Authority v R (on the application of Jet 2.com Limited) [2020 EWCA Civ 35]

 - Acting for a leading multinational food and beverage company in an ICC arbitration relating to breaches of contract affecting outlets across the Middle East.